damlacim/damlacim/README.md

  ![visitors](https://visitor-badge.glitch.me/badge?page_id=damlacim.visitor-badge)

-- 🔭 I'm iOS developer and I'm a Computer Engineer.
+- 🔭 I'm iOS developer and a Computer Engineer.
 - 🌱 I’m currently learning SwiftUI.
 - 🔮 I'm also a total Kotlin enthusiast.
 But I only like Kotlin, not Android lol.